 3-Week Itinerary for Backpacking Japan: Mountains and the Central Highlights

-This is the perfect itinerary if you have 2-4 weeks to explore Japan.
+This is the perfect itinerary if you have 2-4 weeks in Japan to explore.
 Start off the adventure in Tokyo.
-I recommend staying here for 5 days at minimum.
+I recommend staying here for 5 days at a minimum.
 Like I said above, you can spend weeks in Tokyo and barely scratch the surface, but it is an expensive city.
+It’s also a neat place to do day trips from to nearby places such as staying in Yokohama.

-Next, take a train from Odakyu to Shinjuku (870 yen), followed then by a highway bus to Matsumoto (3400 yen), which is famous for its old original 16th century castle Matsumoto, commonly known as Crow Castle.
+Next, take a train to Shinjuku, followed then by a highway bus to Matsumoto, which is famous for its old original 16th-century castle Matsumoto, commonly known as Crow Castle.

-Shirakawa and Takayama are next on the list.
-Shirakawa is a remote mountain town is also a UNESCO world heritage site, famous for their traditional gassho-zukuri farmhouses, some of which are more than 250 years old.
+Then, head to Shirakawa and Takayama.
+Shirakawa is a remote mountain town and is also a UNESCO world heritage site, famous for its traditional gassho-zukuri farmhouses, some of which are more than 250 years old.
 Takayama makes for a great day trip.

 Finally, head to Osaka and Kyoto to finish up this amazing trip!
 The two cities are neighbours but couldn’t carry more different vibes if they tried.
-Visiting Osaka gives you a more laidback Japan – eccentric nightlife, quirky dialects, and less-reserved locals (within reason)
+Visiting Osaka gives you a more laidback Japan – eccentric nightlife, quirky dialects, and less-reserved locals (within reason).
+You’d want to spend at least 4-5 days stay in Osaka and Kyoto.

 2-Week Itinerary for Backpacking Japan: The Southern Highlights and Delights

-For this itinerary, we will also start by staying in Tokyo, where you should try to spend at least spend the weekend – preferably more.
-Next head to Kyoto, another amazing city in Japan.
+For this itinerary, you will also start by staying in Tokyo, where you should try to spend at least spend the weekend – preferably more.
+Next head to Kyoto, another amazing city in Japan and the ancient capital of the country.

 Next up is Nara, a city filled with history and Japan’s first permanent capital.
 It’s home to some of the biggest & oldest temples in Japan like Todai-Ji, the largest wooden building in the world.
 Hang out & walk around the city among the deer that wander about the city.